jonathantybirk/Januarprojekt/README.md

 The report can be read in the file 'Report.pdf', linked here: ''link''

 In this report, we tested the ability of two Deep Q-learning models to cooporate with each other to keep a Pong game going.
 For four different model types, two instances controlling a paddle each were rewarded when specifically they hit the ball.
-As input, they all received the position of their own paddle as well as the position and velocity of the ball.
+As input, the instances received the position of their own paddle as well as the position and velocity of the ball.
 The four models were as such:

 1. Blind-Base, as described above
 2. Blind-Nudge. as described above with an additional small reward when the other instance's paddle hits the ball.